minus5/reading-list/README.md

 ## CONCLUSION

 Einstein: *We can't solve problems by using the same kind of thinking we used when we created them*

+The occasion for this talk was creation of recommended reading list that focuses not on your programming skills but on problem solving and provides you with the bigger picture that should help you with your professional grow.
+Nevertheless, although reading books is very important part of that journey, it is just one part of the puzzle.

+There are many different ways for developing skills alongside reading books (by experience, by attending conferences, taking classes), and the best result will give combination of those.

+What I would like you to take with you from this talk, is to keep focus on developing your skills, especially problem solving skills.
+I know that today with short deadlines and high job demands it is very hard to invest additional effort in learning. **But once we stop learning, we start dying.**